 The stellar numbers provided another lift to Netflix's stock, which already has more than doubled this year.
 Netflix shares surged $9.27, or 9.5 percent, to $107.40 in extended trading.

 The second-quarter showing provided further evidence of Netflix's increasing clout in the entertainment industry as a steadily expanding audience embraces the concept of watching video whenever they want on Internet-connected devices instead of being confined to cable- and satellite-TV programming set to come on at a specific time.

 The increasing popularity of Internet video is confronting Netflix with formidable competition from a list of rivals that includes Amazon.com and Hulu, but the Los Gatos, California, company has continued to thrive.

 The company has been fending off the competition with a slate of original programming that has drawn mostly positive reviews from critics and, in some cases, won awards.
 The second quarter included the third season of one of Netflix's most popular series, "Orange Is The New Black," as well as the debut of a new show called "Grace and Frankie," starring Lily Tomlin and Jane Fonda.

 Netflix expects to build on its recent momentum by adding nearly 3.6 million more subscribers in the current quarter ending in September.
-If Netflix hits that target, its streaming service will have added 16 million subscribers in one year — a 30 percent increase.

 The earnings for the latest quarter were two cents per share above the estimates of analysts surveyed by FactSet.